-Subject to the listing standards of the Nasdaq Global Select Market, until the first time that Total, together with any controlled subsidiaries of Total S.A., owns less than 30% of the outstanding voting power of the Company:
+Subject to the listing standards of the Nasdaq Global Select Market, until the first time that Total, together with any controlled subsidiaries of Total S.A., owns less than 30% of the outstanding voting power of our company:

-- the Audit Committee will be comprised of three Disinterested Directors; - the Compensation Committee and the Nominating and Governance Committee will each be comprised of two Disinterested Directors and two directors designated by the Total Group; and - any other standing committee will be comprised of two Disinterested Directors and two directors designated by the Total Group.
+- the Audit Committee will be composed of three Disinterested Directors; - the Compensation Committee and the Nominating and Governance Committee will each be composed of two Disinterested Directors and two directors designated by the Total Group; and - · any other standing committee will be composed of two Disinterested Directors and two directors designated by the Total Group.

-Until the first time that Total, together with any controlled subsidiaries of Total S.A., own less than 10% of the outstanding voting power of the Company, a representative of Total will, subject to certain exceptions, be permitted to attend all meetings of our Board or any committee thereof in a non-voting, observer capacity (other than any committee whose sole purpose is to consider a transaction for which there exists an actual conflict of interest between the Total Group, on the one hand, and the Company and any of our affiliates, on the other hand).
+Until the first time that Total, together with any controlled subsidiaries of Total S.A., own less than 10% of the outstanding voting power of our company, a representative of Total will, subject to certain exceptions, be permitted to attend all meetings of our Board or any committee thereof in a non-voting, observer capacity (other than any committee whose sole purpose is to consider a transaction for which there exists an actual conflict of interest between the Total Group, on the one hand, and us and any of our affiliates, on the other hand).

 Events Requiring Specific Board Approval.
-At any time when Total, together with any controlled subsidiaries of Total S.A., owns at least 30% of the outstanding voting power of the Company, neither the Total Group nor the Company (or any of our affiliates) may effect any of the following without first obtaining the approval of a majority of the Disinterested Directors:
+At any time when Total, together with any controlled subsidiaries of Total S.A., owns at least 30% of the outstanding voting power of our company, neither the Total Group nor we (or any of our affiliates) may effect any of the following without first obtaining the approval of a majority of the Disinterested Directors:

-- any amendment to our Certificate of Incorporation or By-laws; - any transaction that, in the reasonable judgment of the Disinterested Directors, involves an actual conflict of interest between the Total Group, on the one hand, and the Company and any of our affiliates, on the other hand;

-- the adoption of any shareholder rights plan or the amendment or failure to renew our existing shareholder rights plan; - except as provided above, the commencement of any tender offer or exchange offer by the Total Group for shares of our common stock or securities convertible into shares of our common stock, or the approval of a merger of SunPower or any company that we control with a member of the Total Group; - any voluntary dissolution or liquidation of the Company or any company that we control; - any voluntary bankruptcy filing by the Company or any company that we control or the failure to oppose any other person's bankruptcy filing or action to appoint a receiver of the Company or any company that we control; - any delegation of all or a portion of the authority of our Board to any committee thereof; - any amendment, modification or waiver of any provision of the Affiliation Agreement; - any modification of, or action with respect to, director's and officer's insurance coverage; or - any reduction in the compensation of the Disinterested Directors.
+- any amendment to our Certificate of Incorporation or By-laws; - any transaction that, in the reasonable judgment of the Disinterested Directors, involves an actual conflict of interest between the Total Group, on the one hand, and us and any of our affiliates, on the other hand; - · the adoption of any shareholder rights plan or the amendment or failure to renew our existing shareholder rights plan; - except as provided above, the commencement of any tender offer or exchange offer by the Total Group for shares of our common stock or securities convertible into shares of our common stock, or the approval of a merger of us or any company that we control with a member of the Total Group; - any voluntary dissolution or liquidation of our company or any company that we control; - any voluntary bankruptcy filing by us or any company that we control or the failure to oppose any other person's bankruptcy filing or action to appoint a receiver of our company or any company that we control; - any delegation of all or a portion of the authority of our Board to any committee thereof; - any amendment, modification or waiver of any provision of the Affiliation Agreement; - any modification of, or action with respect to, director's and officer's insurance coverage; or - any reduction in the compensation of the Disinterested Directors.

 Events Requiring Supermajority Board Approval.
-At any time when Total, together with any controlled subsidiaries of Total, own at least 30% of the outstanding voting power of the Company, neither the Total Group nor the Company (or any of our affiliates) may, without first obtaining the approval of two-thirds of the directors of the Company (including at least one Disinterested Director), effect any approval or adoption of our annual operating plan or budget that has the effect of reducing the planned letter of credit utilization in any given year by more than 10% below the applicable maximum letter of credit amount in the Credit Support Agreement.
+At any time when Total, together with any controlled subsidiaries of Total, own at least 30% of the outstanding voting power of our company, neither the Total Group nor we (or any of our affiliates) may, without first obtaining the approval of two-thirds of our directors (including at least one Disinterested Director), effect any approval or adoption of our annual operating plan or budget that has the effect of reducing the planned letter of credit utilization in any given year by more than 10% below the applicable maximum letter of credit amount in the Credit Support Agreement.